sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ## Gateway configuration

-Before a worker gateway can connect to MDCB, it is important to enable the organisation that owns all the APIs to be distributed to be allowed to utilise Tyk MDCB.
+Before a worker gateway can connect to MDCB, it is important to enable the organisation that owns all the APIs to be distributed to be allowed to utilize Tyk MDCB.
 To do this, the organisation record needs to be modified with two flags using the [Tyk Dashboard Admin API](https://tyk.io/docs/dashboard-admin-api/).

 To make things easier, we will first set a few [environment variables]({{< ref "tyk-environment-variables" >}}):